COLUMBIA COUNTY

 Catawissa (Catawissa RR) - There was a fire on Dec 29, 2000 that heavily damaged the 2nd floor of the station.
 The owner has rebuilt the damaged sections.
 See his site for updates.

-Forks (B&S) - The red building nearby that looks like a freight station was actually the hotel livery barn.
+Forks (B&S) - The red building nearby that looks like a freight station was actually a horse stable built in the 1960s or 1970s that had nothing to do with the RR.